Recruiting for Soft Skills: Interview Questions to Ask

 Communication

-- Can you describe a time when you had to explain a complex concept to someone who was unfamiliar with it?
-How did you ensure they understood?
+- Can you describe a time when you had to explain a complex concept to someone unfamiliar with it?
+What strategies did you use to ensure they understood?

 - How do you handle misunderstandings or miscommunications in the workplace?